 For the best options on a cruise ship, you'll want to splurge on specialty dining

-If you are someone who wants an elevated dining experience that's more intimate, consider splurging on at least one specialty meal.
+If you are someone seeking an elevated dining experience that's more intimate, consider splurging on at least one specialty meal.
 While not included in the cost of your cruise fare, dining at one of these restaurants is more akin to what you can expect while eating at a land-based restaurant.
 There are fewer seats, and the ingredients are of higher quality.

 Oftentimes, specialty restaurants offer a unique experience, too.
-Many ships have teppanyaki venues, where you can get both a delicious hibachi meal and a show!
+Many ships have teppanyaki venues, where you can get a delicious hibachi meal and a show!
 Others, such as Wonderland on select Royal Caribbean ships, have fun themes with adventurous menus.

 Cruise ship dining FAQ